obiwac/uclouvain-icpc/public/md/index.md

 Each contest has on average 12 problems from all difficulties.
 Eeach problem has a Time and memory constrain, to solve this problem your solution must fit the constrains.

-### pre-BAPC & BAPC
+### Pre-BAPC & BAPC

-Pre-BAPC is a competition which occurs inside of the [University Catholique de  Louvain](https://en.wikipedia.org/wiki/Universit%C3%A9_catholique_de_Louvain).
-The best teams will go to the BAPC.
+The Pre-BAPC is a qualifying round which takes place in each university participating in the BAPC (in our case, [University Catholique de  Louvain](https://en.wikipedia.org/wiki/Universit%C3%A9_catholique_de_Louvain)).
+The best teams will go on to participate in the BAPC.

 BAPC (Benelux Algorithm Programming Contest).